Updated: Nov 28, 2022

 In most cases, having a detailed visiting schedule helps both the children and the parents by preventing disputes and misunderstanding.
 A visitation plan would detail the days and times the children will spend with each parent, as well as all other visitation-related orders, such as transportation to and from visits, holiday and vacation plans, and prohibitions on making disparaging remarks about the other parent in front of the children.

-Visitation instructions that are fair are usually open-ended and do not have a fixed timetable.
+Fair visitation instructions are usually open-ended and do not have a fixed timetable.
 Reasonable visitation orders can only be used when the parents get along and are willing to be flexible in their parenting schedules.

-In cases where the child's health, protection, or welfare requires that a parent be watched, or in some cases where the parent and child were separated, and now need time to form a relationship before spending time alone, the court may order supervised visitation.
-The court may require that supervised visits be supervised by a professional or a trustworthy friend or family member who has never abused a child.
+In cases where the child's health, protection, or welfare requires that a parent be watched, or in some cases where the parent and child were separated and now need time to form a relationship before spending time alone, the court may order supervised visitation.
+The court may require supervised visits by a professional, trustworthy friend, or family member who has never abused a child.

-Where visitation may be physically or emotionally harmful to the infant, this choice is used.
-Since serious charges of child abuse are normally treated by other courts, "no visitation" orders in family court are usually issued temporarily when an investigation is underway or when an absentee parent demonstrates no interest in developing or sustaining a relationship with the child.
+This choice is used when visitation may be physically or emotionally harmful to the infant.
+Since serious child abuse charges are normally treated by other courts, "no visitation" orders in family court are usually issued temporarily when an investigation is underway or when an absentee parent demonstrates no interest in developing or sustaining a relationship with the child.

 What Is the Impact of Moving Out of State on Child Custody?

-The parent who has physical custody of the child will legally travel out of state with the child if the move does not jeopardize the child's best interests.
-If a parent intends to move away with their child for more than 30 days, California law requires them to give written notice at least 45 days prior to the planned move so that the parents can work out a new custody or visitation arrangement.
+The parent with physical custody of the child will legally travel out of state with the child if the move does not jeopardize the child's best interests.
+If a parent intends to move away with their child for more than 30 days, California law requires them to give written notice at least 45 days before the planned move so that the parents can work out a new custody or visitation arrangement.
 If the noncustodial parent objects to the transfer, he or she may file a relocation objection and ask the court to change custody.

 Your child's home state has priority in an interstate child custody dispute.

-California, like every other state, used to have its own laws about interstate child custody cases.
+Like every other state, California used to have its laws about interstate child custody cases.
 In an effort to find a more suitable environment for their children, parents will often attempt to move them to another state.

 Since then, each state has enacted the Uniform Child Custody Jurisdiction Act (UCCJA) as its own statute, with slight variations.
 This limits the child's jurisdiction to the child's home state and other states with a close relationship to the child.
 The Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) gave preference to the child's home state in subsequent model legislation.